Crates.io | rpc-router |

 params

-it has to implement the rpc_router::IntoParams
+, it has to implement the rpc_router::IntoParams

-trait, which has the default implementation.impl rpc_router::IntoParams for ... {}
+trait, which has a default implementation.impl rpc_router::IntoParams for ... {}

 or #[derive(RpcParams)]

-rpc_router::Request::from_value(serde_json::Value) -> Result<Request, RequestParsingError>
+.rpc_router::Request::from_value(serde_json::Value) -> Result<Request, RequestParsingError>

-will return and RequestParsingError
+will return a RequestParsingError

 if the Value does not have id: Value